penn-cnt/ieeg-recon/python/docs/Installing_the_GUI.md

 # Installing the iEEG-recon GUI

+Before installation, both the Docker and local version require Anaconda in order to run VoxTool (Module 1).
+Please install Anaconda following the instructions specified here: https://docs.anaconda.com/free/anaconda/install/mac-os/

+After Anaconda has been successfully installed, proceed with the options below.

 ## Installing the GUI for the Docker version

 To install the Docker iEEG-recon GUI, make sure you have Docker installed (https://www.docker.com/products/docker-desktop/) and running.
 Then, clone the repository: